-Lower Body Lift
+Lower Body Lift / Torsoplasty / Belt lift

-Prospective lower body lift surgery patients should always check that their plastic surgeon or cosmetic surgeon is certified by the American Board of Plastic Surgery, which is one of 24 boards administered by the American Board of Medical Specialties (ABMS).
-The surgeons at Minneapolis Plastic Surgery, LTD. in Minnesota are board-certified by the American Board of Plastic Surgery, and routinely perform outpatient lower body lift surgery at their own on-site surgical center.
+Prospective lower body lift surgery patients should always check that their surgeon is certified by the American Board of Plastic Surgery, which is one of 24 boards administered by the American Board of Medical Specialties (ABMS).
+Both surgeons at Minneapolis Plastic Surgery, LTD. are board-certified by the American Board of Plastic Surgery, and routinely perform outpatient lower body lift surgery at their on-site nationally-accredited (AAAASF) surgical center.

-Massive weight-loss patients, regardless of whether they have gastric bypass or lose their weight by other means, have invested a tremendous amount of time, effort, energy, and finances to reach the point where they now have loose, stretched skin that will not respond to anything but surgical removal.
+Massive weight-loss patients, whether they have had gastric bypass or lose their weight by other means, have invested a tremendous amount of time, effort, energy, and finances to reach the point where they now have loose, stretched skin that will not respond to anything but surgical removal.
 No amount of sit-ups, crunches, or leg lifts can rebuild the loss of elasticity and actual collagen content in skin that once contained another whole human in weight.
 Both Dr. Richard Tholen and Dr. Douglas Gervais frequently see patients who have exercised, dieted, and portion-controlled so well they have become extremely frustrated by the fact that their bodies have shrunk and their muscles toned, but their skin did not.
 Patients can feel betrayed by their bodies: they’ve worked so hard, yet still look anything but normal—they have gone from the poor self-esteem, public scorn, and disability of obesity, to feeling like bodybuilders in Shar-pei skin.

-MPS also does some innovative things with pain and inflammation management, we pre-treat for nausea avoidance, and right before wake-up we routinely inject long-acting local anesthetics into areas of muscle spasm or incisional discomfort—in short, we do battle with all the causes of nausea and vomiting, even though this anesthetic regimen is much more costly.
-With over 15 years of using this type of high-tech, higher-cost anesthesia, we have reduced our nausea rate to just less than two percent, and that includes extensive six and seven-hour operations on all parts of the body.
-Of course, Dr. Tholen and Dr. Gervais have the advantage of performing elective surgical procedures on motivated patients who are healthy and prescreened by their own physicians prior to having cosmetic surgery at our Minneapolis, Minnesota surgical center.
+MPS also does some innovative things with pain and inflammation management: we pre-treat to avoid nausea, swelling, and muscle pain, and right before wake-up we routinely inject long-acting and extended-release local anesthetics into areas of muscle spasm or incisional discomfort—in short, we do battle with all the causes of pain, nausea, and vomiting, even though this anesthetic regimen is much more costly.
+With over 20 years of using this type of high-tech, higher-cost anesthesia, we have reduced our nausea rate to approximately three percent, and that includes extensive six and seven-hour operations on all parts of the body, such as lower body lifts.
+Of course, Dr. Gervais and Dr. Tholen have the advantage of performing elective surgical procedures on motivated patients who are healthy and pre-screened by their own physicians prior to having cosmetic surgery at our Minneapolis, Minnesota surgical center.

 Each plastic surgeon at Minneapolis Plastic Surgery, LTD. has his own full surgical and anesthesia team, and each operates daily.
 In fact, two outpatient lower body lift procedures have been performed at the same time on several occasions at our practice.
 A limited number of plastic surgeons have this degree of experience and expertise with this type of operation, but to our knowledge, no other practice performs this specific operation consistently as an outpatient procedure as often and as safely as Minneapolis Plastic Surgery, LTD.